 - 2 tablespoon olive oil

-- 1-2 tbsp water or more (optional to thin pesto)
+- 1-2 tablespoon water or more (optional to thin pesto)

 - Combine sun-dried tomatoes, artichoke hearts, basil, pine nuts, and minced garlic in the bowl of a food processor and process until everything is roughly combined.

 - Add oil and process until smooth.
 If you'd like a thinner sauce, add 1-2 tablespoons of water or additional oil until the pesto reaches your desired consistency.